 If you have foreign bank accounts and/or companies, you always have to file.
-And if you are only filing for income, the threshold in 2020 is $12,200 for single (double for married filing jointly), a measly $5 for married filing separately, and $400 for self-employed.
+If you are only filing for income, the threshold in tax year 2022 is $12,950 for singles, and double that for married couples filing jointly, a measly $5 for married filing separately, and $400 for the self-employed.

 If you were unaware of the filing requirements in the past and have unfiled tax returns, technically the FEIE can only be claimed on a timely filed US federal tax return or a return filed before a taxpayer is audited by the IRS.

 Not only is it important to file your federal tax return every year to maintain transparency and 100% legality, but doing so in a timely manner also gives you the benefit of claiming the Foreign Earned Income Exclusion.

 The Foreign Earned Income Exclusion will not shield you from anything beyond, well, federal income tax.

 A qualifying self-employed individual can claim the FEIE and exclude their first $112,000 (or $120,000 for tax year 2023) of active income from income tax, but this will not automatically eliminate any self-employment tax (namely, Social Security and Medicare) that they may owe.